 A program module's type may be declared in a definitions module in the same way as a procedure's type is.
 Such a defined program is part of the interface defined by that definitions module and may, therefore, be imported by another module as part of that interface.
 Then, copies of that module can be made using the NEW operation.
-They will all be copies, and not new instances.
 For example, assume that the following declaration appears in the definitions module, Defs: